 You can read more filmmaker comments at the bottom of this page.

-Prizes for Best Drama, Best Documentary, Best animation, Best experimental, Best Student Film and Audience Choice award include:
+Prizes for Best Drama, Best Documentary, Best animation, Best experimental, Best Student Film, Best short script and Audience Choice award include:

 - £75 cash